-Election of a director nominee pursuant to Proposal 1 will require the affirmative vote of the holders of a majority of the votes cast with respect to that director nominee's election, meaning that the number of votes cast for such director nominee's election must exceed the number of votes cast against that nominee's election (with abstentions and broker non-votes not counted as votes cast either for or against the nominee's election).
+Election of a director nominee pursuant to Proposal 1 will require the vote of a majority of the votes cast with respect to that director nominee's election, meaning that the number of votes cast for such director nominee's election must exceed the number of votes cast against that nominee's election (with abstentions and broker non-votes not counted as votes cast either for or against the nominee's election).

-Approval of Proposals 2, 3 and 4 at the Annual Meeting will require an affirmative vote of the holders of shares of stock having a majority in voting power of the votes cast by holders of all of the shares of stock present or represented at the meeting and voting affirmatively or negatively on such matter.
+Approval of Proposals 2, 3 and 4 at the Annual Meeting will require an affirmative vote of at least a majority of the votes present, represented and entitled to be voted on the matter, and voting affirmatively or negatively.

 Proposals Board Voting Recommendations Page 1.
-Election of each director nominee FOR EACH NOMINEE 23 2.
-Ratification of the appointment of KPMG as Navient's independent registered public accounting firm for 2024 FOR 50 3.
-Non-binding advisory shareholder vote to approve the compensation paid to our named executive officers FOR 56 4.
-Approval of the Navient Corporation 2024 Omnibus Incentive Plan to replace the expiring 2014 Omnibus Incentive Plan FOR 95
+Election of each director nominee FOR EACH NOMINEE 22 2.
+Ratification of the appointment of KPMG as Navient's independent registered public accounting firm for 2024 FOR 49 3.
+Non-binding advisory shareholder vote to approve the compensation paid to our named executive officers FOR 55 4.
+Approval of the Navient Corporation 2024 Omnibus Incentive Plan to replace the expiring 2014 Omnibus Incentive Plan FOR 94